alyn-m/Java8/LambdaExpression/README.md

            Function<Integer, Integer> squre = x -> x * x;
            System.out.println(squre.apply(4));
           ```
+### History of Lambda:
+ - The word Lambda comes from Lambda Calculus, A mathematical model of computation invented by Alonzo Church, where:
+ - ```λx . x + 1```
+>means:A function that takes parameter x and returns x + 1.

 ### Why we need a functional interface to create lambda expression
 > A lambda expression has no type on its own.
 The Java compiler needs to know: “Which method’s implementation is this lambda providing?”
 > we can use built-in functional interfaces to lambdas.